pbadenski/mri/README.md

 Usage
 -----

-1. Before running the code you need classpath for the analyzed project.
+1. Before executing this tool you need to have generated the classpath for your project.

 	For Maven run: